Next Steps

 • Production/Design

 Many students look to engage in these programs in their second year and therefore must apply to them at the end of their first year.
-Applicants wishing to apply for these programs through the Next Steps Process need to follow the steps below in our to submit their application.
-If your application is successful to any of these programs, you are strongly advised to attend an advising session to determine whether you need to or may want to switch to a one of the BFA degrees.
+Applicants wishing to apply for these programs through the Next Steps Process need to fill out an application form identifying what programs they are interested in.
+If your application is successful to any of these programs, you are strongly advised to attend an advising session to determine whether you need to or may want to switch to one of the BFA degrees.

 DEVISED THEATRE

-The Devised Theatre (DT) series of courses serves as a “hub” for diverse creators within the Department of Theatre & Performance.
+The Devised Theatre (DT) series of courses are a “hub” for diverse creators within the Department of Theatre & Performance.
 This means that DT students can be part of any of the programs (Playwriting, Performance, Production/Design in addition to DT) to degree-pathways (BA or BFA) in the department.
-For example, you may (or may not!) be a performer, designer, manager, or all three.
+You may or may not be a performer, designer, manager, or all three.

 APPLICATION for DEVISED THEATRE (DT) in 2023-24:

-There are 2 components to the audition for DT:
+There is only 1 component to the audition for DT:

-• Prepare a video audition with only ONE file: a performance piece that creatively interprets a moment or idea inspired from one of this year’s Devised Theatre Festival The Devised Theatre festival runs Sunday, March 12 to Thursday, March 16, 2023 and information about the shows is at ampd.apps01.yorku.ca/devised-theatre/ [under development].
+1. Prepare a video audition with only ONE file: a performance piece that creatively interprets a moment or idea inspired from one of this year’s Devised Theatre Festival productions.
+The Devised Theatre festival ran from Wednesday, March 20 to Sunday, March 24, 2024 and information about the shows is at dtfest2024.com If you were unable to see a show in the DTFest, contact Ian Garrett igarrett@yorku.ca immediately about alternate options.

 Video Audition Performance piece: